Updated August 4, 2020

 Title: Want To Start A Sanctuary?
 Read This Guide First!

-Many caring individuals around the world have started farmed animal sanctuaries out of compassion for the animals and a desire to create more positive outcomes for individuals caught in tragic situations.
+Many caring individuals around the world have started Animal sanctuaries that primarily care for rescued animals that were farmed by humans. out of compassion for the animals and a desire to create more positive outcomes for individuals caught in tragic situations.

-However, starting and managing a farmed animal sanctuary is no easy task!
+However, starting and managing a An animal sanctuary that primarily cares for rescued animals that were farmed by humans. is no easy task!
 There are significant daily challenges that must be met, including complicated animal care decisions and location concerns, organizational needs like effective volunteer coordination and staffing choices, the search for good vet care, and the ever-present challenge of funding to keep the lights on and all of the animals happy and healthy!

-The following topics are a brief overview of the many questions and decisions that those who wish to start farmed animal sanctuaries must prepare for, as well as some animal-helping alternatives to starting your own animal sanctuary right now if you decide you aren’t quite ready yet!
+The following topics are a brief overview of the many questions and decisions that those who wish to start A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. sanctuaries must prepare for, as well as some animal-helping alternatives to starting your own animal sanctuary right now if you decide you aren’t quite ready yet!

 For a more in-depth discussion on this subject, check out www.OpenSanctuary.org/Start